huangli712/ACFlow/docs/src/examples/current.md

 At first, we use the above equations to prepare ``\Pi(\tau)``.
 The error bar of ``\Pi(\tau)`` is fixed to 1e-4.
 The calculated ``\Pi(\tau)`` is written in `chit.data`.

-Next, we conduct analytical continuation simulation as usual.
+Next, we conduct analytic continuation simulation as usual.
 The used configuration file is attached as follows.
 Here, the `StochSK` solver is adopted, so the `solver` parameter is ''StochSK'' and the `grid` parameter is ''btime''.
 And the Shao-Sandvik algorithm is applied to seek optimal ``\Theta``, so the `method` parameter is ''chi2min''.
 The users can further increase the values of `nfine`, `ngamm`, and `nstep` parameters to improve computational accuracy.

 ```toml
 [BASE]